Mobile scams: How to identify them and protect yourself

 - Read what reviews of the app that are available.
 If they seem short and nondescript, chances are, it is a scam.
 Additionally, there could also be reviews from users that were previously duped by that app.

 - Notice the details.
 Are the images of the app professional?
 Good design indicates a good app.
-Oftentimes scammers are in a rush and just throwing images together.
+Scammers are often in a rush and simply throw images together.
 Look for mismatched fonts, misspellings and non-symmetrical placement of logos and images.

 - Are there thorough explanations and details of what the app does?
 Legitimate app developers will usually write out a good explanation of instructions and features of the app.

-- Many fake apps will create clones of popular established apps.
+- Many fake apps are clones of popular, established apps.
 Examine the name of the developer to see if it matches up with the app.
 Note the amount of reviews- hugely popular apps will have hundreds, if not thousands of user reviews.

 To add an extra layer of reassurance when browsing for new apps, download Norton Mobile Security and use it to scan new apps before you run them – you might be surprised what you find out.

 If you’re on Twitter you know how annoying it is to be followed by a garbled name with zero followers, then receive a tweet with little more than a link.
 Facebook is full of fake profiles, some of which have innocent intentions, but most are there to provide fake Likes on demand – or to spam genuine users with phishing links.
 However convincing a message may be, never click on a link sent by a stranger or send money.
 Even if it seems harmless enough at the time, you could end up either giving your valuable personal details to a criminal, or – worse – have malware inserted onto your mobile.